When Less is More: The Secret To Better Parent-Child Relationships

 Too Much Asking …With Little Positive Response

-One of the frequent complaints I hear from my clients takes form like this: “My son gets in the van, and I ask him about his day…and all he does is grunt.
+One of the frequent complaints I hear from my clients takes form like this: “My son gets in the van, and I ask him about his day…and all he does is a grunt.
 His attitude is bad.
 He only likes to complain.
-I try to be nice, and ask about other parts of his day.
+I try to be nice and ask about other parts of his day.
 But getting a positive answer is like pulling teeth!”
 This continues day in and day out, as mom and dad keep working harder and harder at having a healthy conversation while their child is offering less and less.

 For other families, the response takes an even more negative tone, with disrespect coming back at mom whenever she inquires about their day.
-Pre-adolescents might offer, “None of your business” and hide in their IPod.
+Pre-adolescents might offer, “None of your business” and hide in their iPods.
 Yet, mom continues to be kind and keeps inquiring nicely, trying to dance around the bad attitude.
 If mom doesn’t change, this will not get better.

 The Rule of Reciprocity: Give and Take Makes the World Go Round

-Reciprocity is taught in many ways to our children, and if they learn this lesson well, they will end up with many healthy relationships—at home, at school and on the playground.
+Reciprocity is taught in many ways to our children, and if they learn this lesson well, they will end up with many healthy relationships—at home, at school, and on the playground.

 Teaching Reciprocity The Easy Way